lakario/docs.konghq.com/app/_hub/kong-inc/json-threat-protection/overview/_index.md

 nav_title: Overview
 ---

-The JSON Threat Protection plugin provides security validation on various aspects of JSON to ensure that the incoming JSON in requests adheres to the security policy limits.
+The JSON Threat Protection plugin provides security validation against various aspects of JSON structure.
+The plugin validates the incoming JSON request body to ensure the payload adheres to the policy limits, regardless of whether the `Content-Type` header exists or is set to `application/json`.
+Requests violating the policy will be considered malicious.
+The plugin can be configured to drop such requests thus protecting it from reaching the service.
+Optionally, the plugin can operate in tap mode to monitor the traffic.

-It will check the following points:
+The plugin will check the following limits:

 - Maximum container depth of the entire JSON
 - Maximum number of array elements